 How does it work?

+Both MBSR and MBCT are based on the premise that participants can train themselves, through the meditation practices and supporting psycho-educational training, to be more aware of, and less reactive and judgmental towards their thoughts, emotions and body sensations.
 Key elements of this include seeing thoughts as mental events rather than facts, learning how to work skilfully with automatic patterns of reacting to stress, developing capacity to notice and enjoy pleasant events in life, and cultivating a more unconditional kindness towards yourself and others.

 This allows people to develop healthier, more compassionate responses to their own experience, as well as to events in their lives and the people around them.
 Regular meditation practice is considered helpful as a way of cultivating mindfulness.
 This allows people to develop healthier, more compassionate responses to their own experience, as well as to events in their lives and the people around them.
 Mindfulness is thus presented through such courses as a skill to be trained in, rather like learning a new language.

 Findings of Research

 Mindfulness-Based Interventions (MBIs) have been shown to improve health outcomes in a wide range of clinical and non-clinical populations.